Team directory

 Chima Ndumele is an Associate Professor of Public Health (Health Policy) at the Yale School of Public Health.
 His research is focused on better understanding factors which influence the way vulnerable populations connect with and access health care resources.
 Specifically, he conducts work in three areas.
 The first examines how changes in local policy environment impact the care received by Medicaid enrollees.
 The second area explores how safety-net organizations can improve health care services delivery.

-Rourke O'Brien, Assistant Professor of Sociology
+Rourke O'Brien, Associate Professor of Sociology

 Cormac O'Dea